icon-project/icon-rpc-server/docs/icon-json-rpc-v3.md

 ## debug_estimateStep

 * Generates and returns an estimated step of how much step is necessary to allow the transaction to complete.
 The transaction will not be added to the blockchain.
-Note that the estimate may be more than the actual amount of step used by the transaction for several reasons including node performance.
+Note that the estimation can be larger than the actual amount of step to be used by the transaction for several reasons such as node performance.

 ### Parameters

-* The transaction information not to have stepLimit and signature
+* The transaction information without stepLimit and signature

 | KEY       | VALUE type                                                 | Required | Description                                                  |
 | :-------- | :--------------------------------------------------------- | :------: | :----------------------------------------------------------- |